wildjames/cal_phot/README.md

 Note that the whitespace is important, the apertures of the different CCDs are separated by a blank line.
 I find it easiest to have an `Aladin` window open on the side, where right-clicking on a star and clicking `Copy recticle position to clipboard` gives you the RA and Dec.

-You should now have two files for each reduction, a `.log` and a `.coords`
+**You should now have two files for *each* reduction**, a `.log` and a `.coords`.
+If a `coords` file is missing, `cal_phot` will let you know about it.

+### 3. Calculate the extinction coefficients of the night

+The SDSS standard and the target frame are, by definition, oberved at different locations in the sky.
+If they weren't, we wouldn't need the standard!
+So, we need to correct for atmospheric extinction.
+The script, `calc_extinction`, helps with this.
+Save the output of this for the input file.

-### 3. Write an input file
+### 4. Write an input file

 This is the easy part.
 Create a raw text file, and enter the commands you want to run.
-They are exectured in order, so multiple instruments, or datasets, or even objects can be calibrated in one run.
-Though, for ease of understanding what's gone on, it's better to fragment your files.
-For a star in SDSS, the input is likely to look something like this:

-    # Where are we observing from?
-    observatory 18:35:26, +98:29:12
-    inst uspec

-    ### Prior knowledge of the target system
-    coords      07:48:59.55 +31:25:12.6    # RA, Dec of target
-    period      0.0583110795
-    T0          57808.63029759

-    ### Can we do an SDSS lookup? ###
-    SDSS 1

-    ### What files contain the targets? ###
-    ## This is a list of the best eclipses we have, for the first round of fitting. ##
-    logfiles    # List of logfiles to calibrate REDUCED/uspec2017-01-22_KG5.log
-    REDUCED/uspec2017-02-15_KG5.log
-    REDUCED/uspec2017-12-12_KG5.log

-    ## Refine our ephemeris for the system ###
-    getEclipseTimes     # Get eclipse timing from data files fitEphemeris        # Fit the ecplise times for better ephemeris

-    ### Process the files ###
-    oname       SDSSJ0748_0
-    combineData

-    ### Now I want to plot my results.
-    # overplot [filename] [pattern]
-    plot    SDSSJ0748_0_KG5   _KG5

-That looks like a lot, but fairly easy to break down.
-First, we tell the script where the observations it's about to process were taken from, in `lat, lon`.
-This allows the code to correct our observations to heliocentric time, and remove slight timing differences due to the position of the earth changing throughout the year.
-The code also needs to know the RA and Dec of the target, for the same reason.
-In a non-SDSS calibration, this will also be used to calculate and subtract airmass effects.

-We tell the script what log files contain the data we're interested in.
-The list is terminated by a blank line.

-Then, we define our existing ephemeris information _in days_ before running a script to extract the eclipse times from the `.log` files we've defined as containing eclipses.
-Once that's done, we tell the interpreter to run the ephemeris refining tool.
-This fits the eclipse time to all the lightcurves it finds in the working directory, but asks for confirmation before each one.

-`oname` defines an output filename template, and combinedata pulls the trigger on the final processing.
-The processing is interactive and should be carefully monitored, but should you doubt yourself later, a log of the reduction will be generated in `Calibration.log`.
-Finally, I tell `cal_phot` to `plot` the data in a `.pdf`.
+The config is a YAML file, and I have an example of what it should look like in this git, [here!](cal_commands_SDSS.yaml)

-### 3. Run it!
+### 5. Run it!

 `python3 interpreter.py commandFile.dat`

 ## Non-SDSS Systems

 These are slightly trickier, since I can't do an automatic lookup for `*CAM`-like filters.
-You'll have to help me out with a bit of extra legwork by _also_ reducing a standard star observation on (or near) the night that the target was observed.
+You'll have to help me out with a bit of extra legwork by also reducing a standard star observation on (or near) the night that the target was observed.
 The script is then going to take that observation, knowing the magnitude of the star, and work out the electron-count-to-flux ratio which can then be applied to the target reductions.

 ### 1. Reduce the target observations